Second presidency of Lula da Silva: Israel–Gaza war

-On 7 October 2023, there was the beginning of the geopolitical conflict between the State of Israel and Hamas in the Gaza Strip region, which significantly shook the international community.
+On 7 October 2023, a geopolitical conflict began between the State of Israel and Hamas in the Gaza Strip region, which significantly shook the international community.
 Brazil, at first, did not classify Hamas as a terrorist organization, since the country's policy on this issue directly agrees with the UN classification, which also did not classify it as a terrorist.
 On the same day, the Ministry of Foreign Affairs and the federal government organized a rescue operation for Brazilians who were in Israel, being the first country to do so.
 Days later, several planes belonging to the Brazilian Air Force were sent to the region of Israel in order to rescue Brazilians who wanted to go back to Brazil.

 On his social networks, President Lula made a post in which he condemned the Hamas attacks and described Brazil as capable of "finding a path to peace".
 Lula also published that he spoke to Israeli president Isaac Herzog and ratified his repudiation of the events, while also calling for Israel to take all measures to prevent a humanitarian crisis.
 He also later spoke with the Mahmoud Abbas, president of the Palestinian Authority, and Abdul Fatah Khalil Al-Sisi, president of Egypt.
 On 20 October, Lula spoke out again on social media, classifying the Hamas attack as an "act of madness" and "terrorism against Israel", and Israel's response as "insane", citing the high mortality rate (especially of children and infants) in Gaza during the bombings and invasion.
 On 18 October, the Brazilian government took a resolution to the UN Security Council that dealt with the Israel-Hamas conflict.
-In the proposal, plans to provide basic supplies to civilians in conflict situations, such as water and medicine, as well as calls for the release of Israelis held hostage by Hamas, creation a humanitarian corridor and protection of the physical integrity of civilians were some of the topics discussed; The resolution received 12 votes in favour, but was vetoed due to the opposing vote by the United States.
+In the proposal, plans to provide basic supplies to civilians in conflict situations, such as water and medicine, as well as calls for the release of Israelis held hostage by Hamas, creation a humanitarian corridor and protection of the physical integrity of civilians were some of the topics discussed; the resolution received 12 votes in favour, but was vetoed due to the opposing vote by the United States.